 And it is that wistfulness which seems to be reflected in her eyes in the second photograph – a studio image of a family grieving, which may seem strange to us today.
 Harriet is in black, looking slightly out-dated for the period, and holding something in her hands that could be a reference to her departed husband.
 Brother Tom, in long trousers, already seems to be taking on the role of protector to his younger siblings, his expression emanating a slight air of detachment from the whole palaver associated with the rituals of the photographer’s studio.

-Every time I look at this photograph I am drawn to the arm that Edith has placed tentatively around her brother’s shoulders and the funny twisted necklace at her throat.
+Every time I look at this photograph I am drawn to the arm that Edith has placed tentatively around her brother’s shoulders and the funny, twisted (yet fashionable at the time) necklace at her throat.
 I want to tell her that everything will be fine – she will keep her big brothers, despite the awful war they will fight in.
 This future war will even give her a chance to forge a short career as a telephonist.
-And later, when it is all over, she will meet a returning soldier who comes to board in the spare room at the house in Denmark Rd.
+And later, when it is all over, she will meet a returning soldier who comes to board in the spare room at the house in Denmark Road.
 Eventually she will go on to have two boys and a girl of her own with this, sometimes taciturn, man who has witnessed things of which he can never speak.
 And those children in turn will one day give her a brood of grandchildren to enrich her later years.